cse512-23s/Tuning-PlaySite/README.md

 <details>
 <summary>ShaoJung</summary>

- ShaoJung was responsible for integrating the different components of the visualization and ensuring that the final product was cohesive and functional:
+ ShaoJung was responsible for integrating the different components of the visualization and ensuring that the final product was cohesive and functional: (~18 Hrs)
   - Involved in brainstorming sessions and discussions.
 (2 Hrs)
  - By exploring the different options to integrate the Brushable Parallel Coordinates from d3.js into a hosted webpage, the team was able to decide on implementing the visualization with vanilla Javascript code instead of React.js for assignment 3.
 (8 Hrs)
  - In addition, ShaoJung assisted with the layout design, debugging, and troubleshooting issues that arose during the coding process by finalizing the HTML, Javascript, and CSS contents.
 (6 Hrs)